 Born: October 21, 1978 in Lima, Peru

-During the 2023/24 season, the first part of López’s Symphony No. 4: Eclipse received its world premiere by Houston Symphony and Andrés Orozco-Estrada; tenor Michael Fabiano premiered a new song cycle entitled Quiet Poems at Arizona’s Tucson Desert Song Festival; and López’s new Trombone Concerto Shift was premiered by soloist Jörgen van Rijen, Rotterdam Philharmonic Orchestra, and Tarmo Peltokoski.
-Further performances will take place during the 2025/26 seasons with co-commissioners San Francisco Symphony and San Diego Symphony.
+During the 2023–24 season, the Houston Symphony and Andrés Orozco-Estrada gave the world premiere of the first part of López’s Symphony No.4: Eclipse; the tenor Michael Fabiano premiered a new song cycle titled Quiet Poems at Arizona’s Tucson Desert Song Festival; and soloist Jörgen van Rijen, the Rotterdam Philharmonic Orchestra and Tarmo Peltokoski premiered López’s new Trombone Concerto Shift.
+Further performances will take place during the 2025–26 seasons with co-commissioners San Francisco Symphony and San Diego Symphony.

-Further highlights include the orchestral work Loud (2023), which received its world premiere in San Francisco by International Pride Orchestra conducted by Christine Brandes.
-Loud was co-commissioned by San Francisco Conservatory of Music and Seattle Youth Symphony Orchestra.
-López’s critically acclaimed orchestral tone poem Aino (2022) was commissioned and premiered by Orchestre de Paris, Royal Concertgebouw Orchestra and Chicago Symphony Orchestra conducted by Klaus Mäkelä, and has since been performed in the Netherlands, Belgium, Canada, Czech Republic and the USA.
-In December 2022, mezzo-soprano J’Nai Bridges and Catalyst Quartet gave the world premiere of López’s song cycle Airs for Mother at 92NY Center for Culture & Arts in New York.
-López’s piano concerto Ephemerae (2021), commissioned by London Philharmonic Orchestra, Oslo Philharmonic Orchestra, Orquestra Sinfônica do Estado and Philadelphia Orchestra, continues to receive performances by its dedicatee Javier Perianes.
-López’s Symphony No.3 Altered Landscape (2020), a project in collaboration with the Nevada Museum of Art, was premiered in May 2022 by Reno Philharmonic conducted by Laura Jackson; the work received its UK premiere in 2023 by BBC Concert Orchestra and Anna-Maria Helsing.
+Further highlights include the orchestral work Loud (2023), which received its world premiere in San Francisco by the International Pride Orchestra conducted by Christine Brandes.
+Loud was co-commissioned by the San Francisco Conservatory of Music and Seattle Youth Symphony Orchestra.
+López’s critically acclaimed orchestral tone poem Aino (2022) was commissioned and premiered by Orchestre de Paris, Royal Concertgebouw Orchestra and Chicago Symphony Orchestra conducted by Klaus Mäkelä, and has since been performed in the Netherlands, Belgium, Canada, the Czech Republic and the U.S. In December 2022, mezzo-soprano J’Nai Bridges and Catalyst Quartet gave the world premiere of López’s song cycle Airs for Mother at 92NY Center for Culture & Arts in New York.
+López’s piano concerto Ephemerae (2021), commissioned by the London Philharmonic Orchestra, Oslo Philharmonic Orchestra, Orquestra Sinfônica do Estado and Philadelphia Orchestra, continues to receive performances by its dedicatee Javier Perianes.
+López’s Symphony No. 3, Altered Landscape (2020), a project in collaboration with the Nevada Museum of Art, was premiered in May 2022 by the Reno Philharmonic conducted by Laura Jackson; the work received its UK premiere in 2023 by the BBC Concert Orchestra and Anna-Maria Helsing.

-López’s discography includes four portrait albums dedicated to his works, notably 2022’s Aurora & Ad Astra, released by Pentatone and featuring Andrés Orozco-Estrada, violinist Leticia Moreno, and Houston Symphony.
-Aurora was nominated for a 2022 Latin GRAMMY award in the category of Best Classical Contemporary Composition.
-The same year, his song Where Once We Sang with lyrics by Mark Campbell was also recorded on Pentatone by mezzo-soprano Sasha Cooke and pianist Kirill Kuzmin.
+López’s discography includes four portrait albums dedicated to his works, notably 2022’s Aurora & Ad Astra, released by Pentatone and featuring Andrés Orozco-Estrada, violinist Leticia Moreno and the Houston Symphony.
+Aurora was nominated for a 2022 Latin Grammy award in the category of Best Classical Contemporary Composition.
+The same year, his song “Where Once We Sang” with lyrics by Mark Campbell was also recorded on Pentatone by mezzo-soprano Sasha Cooke and pianist Kirill Kuzmin.

 Symphony No. 5, Fantastica

-• Duration: approx. 20 minutes
+• Duration: approx. 25 minutes

 There is something truly special about Michael Ende’s 1979 novel The Neverending Story, something that I can’t quite pinpoint, even after having written a whole symphony inspired by it.
 Perhaps, like all great masterworks, it refuses to give away all its mysteries at once, therefore begging for repeated readings—just like the great masterpieces of music require repeated listening, over decades and centuries, to be fully understood.